NVIDIA Corporation (NVDA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for NVIDIA Corporation (NVDA) is $204.81, which is -$19.02 below the current market price.
-The public float for NVDA is 2.36B and currently, short sellers hold a 1.68% of that float.
-On February 17, 2023, NVDA’s average trading volume was 46.57M shares.
+The average price suggested by analysts for NVDA is $207.88, which is -$7.36 below the current market price.
+The public float for NVDA is 2.36B, and currently, shorts hold a 1.68% of that float.
+The average trading volume for NVDA on February 21, 2023 was 46.18M shares.

 Analysts’ Opinion of NVDA